FilipAdrian/DataBase/Lab_8/ReadME.md

-# This laboratory work is about Diagrams ,Schemas and Sinonims
+# This laboratory work is about ADMINISTRAREA VIZIUNILOR SI A EXPRESllLOR-TABEL
-All tasks are described in "Diagrame Scheme si Sinonime . md" file